australasian-computer-music-association/7-tsang-exploring-aspects-of-place/article.md

 recognise the malleability and relationality of cartographic forms" (Thulin, 2018, p.
 205).

-Thulin describes five methods of sound mapping -- *sound-as-map*, *sound-into-map*, *map-into-sound*, maps-of-sound and *map-into-sound* (Thulin, 2018, p 196-7), two which are relevant to this paper:
+Thulin describes five methods of sound mapping---*sound-as-map*, *sound-into-map*, *map-into-sound*, maps-of-sound and *map-into-sound* (Thulin, 2018, p 196-7), two which are relevant to this paper:
 *sound-as-map* and *map-into-sound*.
 For Thulin, *sound-as-map* have a